cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-06-what-is-your-bus-factor.md

   </figcaption>
 </figure>

+# Causes
+Common reasons:
+- burn out (probably #1)
+- underpaid and undervalued so easily 'poached' (I don't like that term but don't have a better one)
+- chronic illness
+- accidents
+- death.

 > "How many or few would have to be hit by a truck (or quit) before the project is incapacitated?" -- James Coplien (in Pair Programming Illuminated)